Awadhi people: Language

-The Awadhi language is spoken by about 55 million people.
-In India, native speakers are estimated to be 65 million, while in Nepal native speakers are estimated to be 500,000 people.
+As of 2011, the Awadhi language is spoken by just over 4 million people.
+In India, the Awadhi speaking population was noted as approximately 3.85 million, while in Nepal native speakers are estimated to be 500,000 people.

 Linguistically, Awadhi is a distinct language with its own grammar.
-However, the Indian government considers Awadhi to be a mothertongue under Hindi language due to political reasons.
+However, the Indian government considers Awadhi to be a dialect under Hindi due to political reasons.
 Awadhi is not formally taught in any institution.

 Cuisine

 Consisting of both vegetarian and non vegetarian dishes, Awadhi cuisine has influences that can be linked to the Mughal Empire.
 It is similar to much of North Indian cuisine and Pakistani cuisine.
 Awadhi cuisine is known for its use of aromatics and spices, such as cardamom and saffron, in a slow fire cooking process.
 There is also notable variety in ingredients that are cooked, such as paneer and mutton.

 In addition, there are rice, curry, dessert, and chaat preparations that are specific to Awadhi cuisine.